 - Cancer that does not respond to hormone therapy

-"A diagnosis of recurrent breast cancer often feels overwhelming at first, but there are many options available to you including chemotherapy, immunotherapy, and various targeted therapies.
-In some cases, additional surgery or radiation is also recommended.
+"A diagnosis of recurrent breast cancer often feels overwhelming at first, but there are many options available to you.
 Your multispecialty team at Moffitt will examine your breast cancer and treatment history to determine the best plan for you."- Kimberley Lee, MD

 At the conclusion of a patient’s initial breast cancer treatment, a physician will usually recommend a schedule for follow-up to check for signs of breast cancer recurrence.
 Additionally, it’s very important for a breast cancer survivor to continue to perform monthly self-exams, be watchful for symptoms and consult with a physician promptly if anything is out of the ordinary or questionable.